Aptacode/StateNet/README.md

 A transition is triggered based on which state the machine is currently in and the action which was applied.
 Depending on the type of transition the user can define their own logic and result for the transition which is used to determine which state the state machine will enter.

+There are three types of transition (*Note the user can define their own.):

+- InvalidTransition when an action cannot be applied to a state.
+- UnaryTransition when an action being applied to a state results the state machine moving to exactly one state.
+- BinaryTransition when an action being applied to a state can cause the state machine to move to multiple states depending on some user defined criteria.

 ### Written Example